Government Affairs

 Since President Joe Biden took office in January 2021, he has taken a series of controversial and unprecedented actions to reshape the leadership of the National Labor Relations Board.
 At the direction of this leadership, the Board has issued several radical rulemakings, memoranda and decisions that threaten businesses and the rights of workers.
 In response, ABC has filed legal challenges and supported legislation to counter the aggressive direction the NLRB has taken.

 The reshaping of the NLRB began on President Biden’s first day in office when he fired incumbent NLRB General Counsel Peter Robb, a move without precedent since the establishment of the Office of the General Counsel in 1947.
 This action was followed by President Biden’s nomination of Jennifer Abruzzo to serve as general counsel of the NLRB in July 2021.
-Abruzzo had a long history of pro-union policies and work experience, and she had served on President Biden’s transition team for the NLRB, which recommended Biden terminate Robb.
+Abruzzo has a long history of pro-union policies and work experience, and she served on President Biden’s transition team for the NLRB, which recommended Biden terminate Robb.
 In response to her nomination, the ABC-led Coalition for a Democratic Workplace wrote the U.S. Senate urging they reject her nomination.
 Abruzzo was confirmed to serve as general counsel only with a tie-breaking vote by Vice President Kamala Harris.
-Since her confirmation, Abruzzo has worked to overturn numerous and significant NLRB precedent and dramatically expand the NLRA’s interpretation and reach.
+Since her confirmation, Abruzzo has worked to overturn numerous and significant NLRB precedent and dramatically expand the National Labor Relations Act’s interpretation and reach.

 Decisions